opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 ---
-title: Attribute Form Configuration
+title: Attribute Form
 ---

-# Attribute Form Configuration
+# Attribute Form

 QField creates forms similar to, but not equal to QGIS.

-## Suppress Attribute Form

-The setting "suppress attribute form" is directly applied to the QField form.

-## Field widget

 The field widgets from QGIS are supported on a best effort basis.